Elon, North Carolina

 Prayer is not just petition.
 You can pray and thank God.
 You can pray and praise God, but this principle is important because today many people no longer believe in petitions.
 They believe in command prayer.
 Christians who believe in this philosophy do not make petitions.
 They just command and declare it.
 They just decree and declare it.
 They base it on Romans 4:17 which talks about “calling those things which are not as though they are.”

 If you are sick, command the sickness to leave and declare healing.
 If you are not married, just issue a decree and a husband will be found.
 If you are poor and need money, issue another decree and money will be found in your bank account.
 If you are childless, make another command and you will have twins.
+This is called command prayer or prophetic prayer (prayer combined with prophecy).

 The problem with that view is that Romans 4:17 is talking about God.
 He is the one who calls things which are not as though they are.
 We do not.
 He is the Creator.
 He calls things into existence which do not exist.
 Daniel did not do this in our chapter.
 He did not just decree and declare the Jews back in their land and the Temple rebuilt.
 He made petitions and supplications to God.